header-banner-traceability.jpg

 Knowing where your food comes from

-For a food product, traceability (if properly managed) would allow suppliers and consumers to identify the farm, see what input materials were used, the specific location and basically the whole life history of a product.
-It’s comparable to the post (or mail, if you’re based in the U.S.) system, when you’re given a tracking number to watch where your package is and where it’s been.
+For a food product, traceability (if properly managed) would allow suppliers and consumers to identify the farm, see what input materials were used, the specific location and the whole life history of a product.
+It’s comparable to the post (or mail, if you’re based in the U.S.) system when you’re given a tracking number to watch where your package is and where it’s been.

 How is your food tracked?